A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Outdoor mountain weddings

 When a place is as defined by its Alpine landscapes as Austria is, an outdoor ceremony location in the mountains is probably the first thing that comes to mind!
 If you are eloping with just the two of you or a handful of very close guests, you can just choose a favourite place in nature and let the serene landscapes be the backdrop to your wedding ceremony.
 After saying your vows, enjoy an intimate dinner or how about a romantic picnic in the meadow or by the lake!
 Should you be sharing your day with more guests, we recommend booking a venue with a suitable outdoor ceremony space that lets you enjoy the same impressive views while also providing comforts such as seating for your guests and can also offer drinks, music and excellent food.
-Tell us about your dream and yor wedding planner will be happy to advise!
+Tell us about your dream and your wedding planner will be happy to advise!

 Urban châteaux and fairytale castles

 Wake up with the late morning sun shining through the curtains of your castle suite in Austria.
 Have breakfast with your loved ones on the marble terrace and enjoy the view of the lake and the ever present mountain panorama in the background.
 Get ready in comfort and style for your elegant and intimate castle wedding in Austria and say your vows to each in a gorgeous castle venue of your choosing!
 At night, dance away in the halls or salons decorated with rich tapestries and filled with history.
 It comes as no surprise that Austria’s cities and countryside are scattered with beautiful castles and châteaux in all forms and styles.
-Ranging from strong medieval fortresses to more delicate residential castles and castle hotels - in Austria, you are absolutely sure to find the right castle for your wedding day!
+Ranging from strong medieval fortresses to more delicate residential castles and castle hotels - in Austria, you are absolutely sure to find the right castle for your micro wedding!

 Mountain resorts